puma/puma/docs/plugins.md

 * [tmp\_restart](https://github.com/puma/puma/blob/master/lib/puma/plugin/tmp_restart.rb):
   Restarts the server if the file `tmp/restart.txt` is touched
 * [heroku](https://github.com/puma/puma-heroku/blob/master/lib/puma/plugin/heroku.rb):
-  Packages up the default configuration used by puma on Heroku
+  Packages up the default configuration used by puma on Heroku (being sunset with the release of Puma 5.0)

 Plugins are activated in a puma configuration file (such as `config/puma.rb'`) by adding `plugin "name"`, such as `plugin "heroku"`.